cognifog-eu/iot-edge-gw/README.md

 `sudo nmcli device wifi hotspot ifname wlan0 band bg ssid cognifog_wifi password raspberry`

 You can replace "cognifog_wifi" with your own SSID of choice, that will be the access point Wi-Fi name.
-The last parameter (i.e., "raspberry") is your Wi-Fi password, make sure to use something more complicated.
+The last parameter (i.e., "raspberry") is your WiFi WPA2-based password, make sure to use something more complicated.

 Next, configure Network Manager to run in access point mode, with shared IP addresses on this interface: